wp-plugins/ftse-chart/readme.txt

 = How often is the chart updated? =
 At least once per hour, more often if the server is not overloaded = Why not embed the Yahoo!
 Finance directly =
-You can of course do this if you prefer, or yu might choose to use this widget for greater control and to take advantage of chart image caching.
+You can of course do this if you prefer, or you might choose to use this widget for greater control and to take advantage of chart image caching.
 == Screenshots ==
 1. The FTSE 100 Chart from Yahoo!
 Finance.